TasModz/TasModz-Anticheat/TasModz-AC/README.md

 ### About TasifyAntiCheat

-AntiCheat by andripwn is a resource created for FiveM.
+AntiCheat created andripwn is a resource for FiveM edited by TasModz.
 This resource is to detect hackers and ban them from your server.

 ⚠️ Not following all the instructions will result in a possible ban, this resource cannot work correctly without proper installation.
 Also, using this resource is at your own risk and is not a magical resource that will stop all hackers.